 Known as Galleria dell’Accademia di Firenze, Accademia is an art museum centered around Michelangelo and his work.
 Accademia is centered around the Statue of David, which makes it different from the more expansive Uffizi Gallery.

 Michelangelo sculpted David from a block of marble abandoned by other artists describing it as “Un-usable”.
 Michelangelo not only was able to work with it but sculpted what is arguably his masterpiece.

 He famously described David as “trapped” in the marble.
 It is a humble way to describe sculpting.
 David always existed inside that block of marble and it was Michelangelo’s mission to get him out.

-You can also see four unfinished statues by Michelangelo which sort of frame the corridor that leads up to David.
-There are also works by other artists in Accademia including Sandro Boticelli.
+You can also see four unfinished statues by Michelangelo, which sort of frame the corridor that leads up to David.
+There are also works by other artists in Accademia, including Sandro Botticelli.
 Getting tickets can be difficult.
-We offer a guided tour of Florence that includes a stop into Accademia to see David and visits many of the main sites in Florence lead by a local English-speaking guide.
+We offer a guided tour of Florence that includes a stop into Accademia to see David and visits many of the main sites in Florence led by a local English-speaking guide.